1984–85 in English football: Diary of the season

-13 October 1984: Arsenal return to the summit with a 4–1 win at Leicester.
-Manchester United remain in touch with a 5–1 win over West Ham.
+13 October 1984: Arsenal return to the summit with a 4–1 win at Leicester City.
+Manchester United remain in touch with a 5–1 win over West Ham United.
 Watford, the only side without a league win this season, break their duck by beating Chelsea 3–2 at Stamford Bridge.

-14 October 1984: Cardiff move off the bottom of Division Two at the expense of Notts County with a 2–0 win at Meadow Lane.
+14 October 1984: Cardiff City move off the bottom of the Second Division at the expense of Notts County with a 2–0 win at Meadow Lane.

 20 October 1984: A watershed moment in the season as Everton win at Anfield for the first time in 14 years.
 Graeme Sharp scores the only goal with a brilliant volley.
 Arsenal unveil their new 18ft x 14ft video screen for extra match day entertainment, the first of its kind in English football.
 On the pitch, the Gunners beat Sunderland 3–2 to retain top spot.
-Tottenham slip to fifth after defeat at Old Trafford while Sheffield Wednesday move up to second with a 5–0 win over Leicester.
+Tottenham Hotspur slip to fifth after a 1–0 defeat at Manchester United while Sheffield Wednesday move up to second with a 5–0 win over Leicester City.
 Portsmouth suffer their first league defeat, losing 3–2 at Wimbledon.

 24 October 1984: In only his second match back following a knee operation, Ian Rush scores a hat-trick in Liverpool's 3–1 European Cup win over Benfica.
 Everton win at Fortuna Sittard in the Cup Winners' Cup through an early goal by Paul Bracewell.
-In the UEFA Cup, QPR beat Partizan Belgrade 6–2 at Highbury but Tottenham lose in Bruges with Glenn Hoddle sent off and Manchester United draw with PSV in Eindhoven.
+In the UEFA Cup, Queens Park Rangers beat Partizan Belgrade 6–2 at Highbury but Tottenham Hotspur lose to Bruges with Glenn Hoddle sent off and Manchester United draw with PSV Eindhoven.

-27 October 1984: In-form Everton thrash Manchester United 5–0, United's biggest margin of defeat since losing 6–0 at Ipswich in March 1980.
-Leaders Arsenal are beaten 3–1 at West Ham.
-Tottenham nail Stoke to the bottom of the First Division with a 4–0 win at White Hart Lane.
-Leicester striker Gary Lineker scores a hat-trick in his side's 5–0 win over Aston Villa.
+27 October 1984: In-form Everton thrash Manchester United 5–0, United's biggest margin of defeat since losing 6–0 at Ipswich Town in March 1980.
+Leaders Arsenal are beaten 3–1 at West Ham United.
+Tottenham Hotspur heap more misery on bottom club Stoke City with a 4–0 win at White Hart Lane.
+Leicester City striker Gary Lineker scores a hat-trick in his side's 5–0 win over Aston Villa.

 28 October 1984: Having slipped into the bottom three, Liverpool begin the climb to safety with a 2–0 win at Nottingham Forest.

 30 October 1984: Chelsea need a late Colin Lee equaliser to rescue a 2–2 draw at Walsall in the Milk Cup third round.
 Everton beat Manchester United for the second time in four days, 2–1 at Old Trafford.
 Ex-Evertonian John Gidman heads the winner into his own goal.

-31 October 1984: Arsenal are knocked out of the Milk Cup, beaten 3–2 at Second Division leaders Oxford.
+31 October 1984: Arsenal are knocked out of the Milk Cup, beaten 3–2 at Second Division leaders Oxford United.
 David Langan scores the winner thanks to a mistake by Pat Jennings.
-Liverpool's 1–0 defeat at Tottenham is the first tie the holders have lost in the competition since the 1979–80 season.
-Improving Watford enjoy a comprehensive 4–0 win at Leeds.
+Liverpool's 1–0 defeat at Tottenham Hotspur is the first tie the holders have lost in the competition since the 1979–80 season.
+Improving Watford enjoy a comprehensive 4–0 win at Leeds United.